 US Rig Count Drops by Eight

-The U.S. dropped six oil rigs and two gas rigs for a net loss of eight rigs this week, according to weekly data from Baker Hughes, a GE Company.
+The nation dropped five oil rigs and three gas rigs for a net loss of eight rigs, according to weekly data from Baker Hughes Co.

 To contact the author, email Valerie.Jones@Rigzone.com